 - For cash, check or credit card donations over $250 make sure you get a receipt from the charity.

-12) If you buy a plug in electric car (such as a Chev.
-Volt) you may be able to claim a credit up to $7500.
+12) If you buy a plug in electric car you may be able to claim a credit up to $7500.
+Check IRS to see if the vehicle qualifies.
 Again it lowers federal tax so you have to have enough federal tax to get full credit.

 14) If you have bank CDs earning low interest rates, you may want to consider the tax advantages of "qualified" dividend income on quality stocks.
 "Qualified dividends" are taxed at a much lower rate than interest income and you may earn more, too.
 You do assume some risk with stocks so you may want to talk with a broker to see if they are right for you.

 15) If you own individual stocks, you may want to consider year-end sales on stocks that have lost money to help offset gains on sales of stocks that have earned money.

 16) If you are covered by a Health Savings Account (HSA) and have high medical bills, when we do your taxes have us look at how you can make an extra contribution to HSA that you can take right out that lets you claim a deduction on your return.

 17) If you aren't covered by medical insurance, take a look at healthcare.gov to see if you qualify for subsidies to pay for part of the insurance.
 Sign up time is Nov.
 1st to Dec.
 15th.